Plans for Moving Forward in the City of Lockport

 These are areas that we have started to address and will continue to build upon, as long as I have the honor of serving as mayor for our wonderful City of Lockport.
 I believe a stronger Lockport is made possible through stronger resident voice.

-With a new council we have an opportunity to improve our noise ordinance, develop a vacant property registry, and other critical areas that are of concern to the quality of life for our residents.
+With a new council we have updated our noise ordinance and are exploring ways to relieve the parking issues many deal with in the City.
+We are developing a vacant property registry, and other critical areas that are of concern to the quality of life for our residents.
 We can also see the completion of several projects already in the works like the comprehensive plan update, updating the zoning code, installing a generator at our raw water pump station to secure fresh water no matter the weather or power outage.
 We continue to improve our water and sewer infrastructure, as well.